 Trust us: you won’t go home hungry.

 That said: not all historic home tours are created equally.
 The dark truth behind the wealthy, luxurious homes in Savannah is that most of them once housed enslaved workers, and the wealthy whites living in those homes made their money off the backs of enslaved people.
-We prefer historic tours that are honest about this complicated history and discuss the lives of EVERYONE who lived in the home – both wealthy and enslaved.
+We prefer historic tours that are honest about this complicated history, and represent the lives of EVERYONE who lived in the home – both wealthy and enslaved.
 Here are our recommendations.

 - The Owens-Thomas House & Slave Quarters: If you only do one home tour in Savannah, we highly recommend it be the Owens-Thomas House tour.
 The museum recently “re-interpreted” their museum and tour to accurately and academically integrate facts about what life at the time was like for both the wealthy home-owners and the enslaved people who lived there.
 The museum pulls no punches: you’ll see everything from the lumpy mat where the enslaved nursemaid slept on the floor next to the white children she was raising to own her, to letters detailing abuse of enslaved people at the hands of the homeowners – all based on copious research and evidence.
 The museum is incredibly respectful to the enslaved, highly informative, and honest about what life was actually like inside a Savannah home in the Antebellum era.
 In addition, the owners of the museum also hosted a symposium and published a book titled Slavery and Freedom in Savannah.
 We deeply appreciated the commitment to transparency and honesty about Savannah’s complex history.
+Your ticket also includes entrance to two other Telfair museums, the Telfair Academy and the Jepson Center, both a short walk away.

 - Davenport Museum: Located just around the corner from the Owens-Thomas house, the Davenport Museum is very first home ever preserved and restored by the Savannah Historic Foundation, and you’ll learn a bit about that history.
 While the Davenport Museum does respectfully discuss the lives of the enslaved people who lived in the home, the tour is more focused on the historic architecture and elements of the home itself.

-There were several more tours that we didn’t have a chance to do ourselves but wish we did, like the Juliette Gordon Low birthplace, home of the founder of the Girl Scouts of America.
-Or the King-Tisdell Cottage, a beautiful Victorian “Gingerbread” style home that once housed a prominent member of Savannah’s wealthy Black society, and today serves as a museum to Savannah’s African-American heritage.
+There are some tours that we didn’t have a chance to do ourselves but wish we did, like the Juliette Gordon Low birthplace, home and museum of the founder of the Girl Scouts of America.

 We urge you to do a little careful research and read between the lines – or read reviews – before choosing which home tour to patronize, and keep your ears open for the stories that aren’t being told.